 What if the local office won't complete the verification form?

-The verification form must be completed by your local office (e.g., your consumer’s case manager) within 90 of your benefit being processed (that is, from the time your check is sent to you, either through the mail or direct deposit).
-If your consumer’s case manager does not complete the form, the Benefits Administrative Office will attempt to verify that you did experience a loss of bargaining unit hours relating to COVID-19.
+The verification form must be completed by your local office (e.g., your consumer-employer’s case manager) within 90 days of your benefit being processed (that is, from the time your check is sent to you, either through the mail or direct deposit).
+If your consumer’s case manager does not complete the form, the Benefits Administrative Office will attempt to verify that you did experience a loss of eligible working hours relating to COVID-19.
 If the Benefits Administrative Office cannot verify a loss of such hours, you will be responsible for paying back any PTO hardship benefit that was paid out to you.